revalgovender/django-drinks-crud-api/README.md

 ## About

-This project is a simple CRUD (Create, Read, Update, Delete) REST API built with Django and Django REST Framework.
+This project is a simple CRUD REST API built with Django and Django REST Framework.
 The API manages a single entity, "drinks," which has properties for name and description.

 ## Installation